jenkinsci/kubernetes-plugin/README.md

 In addition to that, in the **Kubernetes Pod Template** section, we need to configure the image that will be used to spin up the agent pod.
-We do not recommend overriding the `jnlp` container except under unusual circumstances. for your agent, you can use the default Jenkins agent image available in [Docker Hub](https://hub.docker.com).
+We do not recommend overriding the `jnlp` container except under unusual circumstances.
+For your agent, you can use the default Jenkins agent image available in [Docker Hub](https://hub.docker.com).
 In the ‘Kubernetes Pod Template’ section you need to specify the following (the rest of the configuration is up to you):
 Kubernetes Pod Template Name - can be any and will be shown as a prefix for unique generated agent’ names, which will be run automatically during builds